kovshenin/sail/README.md

 descriptive name, for example "sail", and make sure both **Read** and **Write** scopes are selected.

-After generating the token, it'll show up in the list of personal acckss tokens, you'll see the token itself directly below the token name. **Copy** that token and store it in a safe place.
+After generating the token, it'll show up in the list of personal access tokens, you'll see the token itself directly below the token name. **Copy** that token and store it in a safe place.